Minimizing Human Intervention in Online Classification: NUMERICAL EXPERIMENTS

-To evaluate \vht\ in a realistic setting, we introduce the Quora Question Group (QQG) dataset.
+To evaluate \vht\ in a realistic setting, we introduce the Quora Question Group (QQG) dataset, which is constructed from the Quora Question Pairs dataset~\citep{DBLP:journals/corr/WangHF17}.
 Each question in the dataset is assigned one of $N=1103$ labels, where each label corresponds to a group of questions that can be addressed by a single answer.
 We compare the performance of three different retrievers/embedding models: Nomic\footnote{huggingface.co/nomic-ai/nomic-embed-text-v1} \citep{nussbaum2024nomic}, E5\footnote{huggingface.co/intfloat/e5-large}\citep{wang2022text} and Mistral\_E5 \footnote{huggingface.co/intfloat/e5-mistral-7b-instruct} \citep{wang-etal-2024-improving-text} (see Appendix \ref{OurLLMS}).
 We first encode each question with the chosen retrievers, producing embeddings of dimension 784 for Nomic, 1,024 for E5, and 4,096 for Mistral\_E5.
 Given the relatively small size of our datasets (each label corresponds to a few questions only), we initialize the algorithm by picking an example question for each label, thereby obviating the first phase of \vht\ (where \vhc\ is applied until every label is represented).

-Fig. \ref{fig:img1_qqg} shows the average accumulated regret for the three models when we use their respective optimal threshold.
+Fig. \ref{fig:img1_qqg} shows the average cumulative regret for the three models when we use their respective best performing threshold.
 Results are averaged over three independent runs.
 As expected, Mistral\_E5, the most recent and largest model in our experiments with 7 billion parameters, outperforms both E5 (330 million parameters) and Nomic (110 million parameters).
 Fig. \ref{fig:img2_qqg} shows each model’s performance across all threshold values $\tau$.
-Observe that the optimal thresholds are quite high, which is expected since our embeddings are high-dimensional.
+We observe that the best performing thresholds are quite high, which is expected since our embeddings are high-dimensional.

 In Appendix \ref{sec:additional_real_world_experiments}, we extend our evaluation to the ComQA \citep{abujabal2019comqa} and CQADupStack \citep{hoogeven2015} datasets.
 ComQA contains open-domain questions derived from Wikipedia, whereas CQADupStack comprises expert-domain questions from technical forums, including topics such as physics and mathematics.
-We provide additional details about our datasets in Appendix \ref{Datasets}.
+We provide additional details about the datasets used in our experiments in Appendix \ref{Datasets}.